mueschel/OsmDestinationSigns/README.md

 =====================

 This is a tool to show information stored in OSM in the form of destination_sign relations or destination tags on ways.
+The code provided in this repository creates signs from relations and direction tags.
+Regular street destination signs are rendered by https://github.com/mueschel/OsmDestinationToSVG.

 Supported tagging features:
 ---